 Delivering a phenomenal speech rarely happens without adequate rehearsal.
 A compelling talk is intentional.
 It is tested, tweaked, and polished beyond what you can accomplish by just reading through it while seated at your laptop.
 You’ve got to speak your speech out loud.
 Stand up.
 Run through it.
 You have to make time to get your delivery down.
 That is the only way to give the audience the keynote they deserve and to make sure you are giving it your best, as well.

 For busy executives and entrepreneurs, finding the time to practice can be as daunting as writing your speech in the first place.
 There will always be commercial tasks and personal matters to tackle.
 Even though it may be tempting to skip the rehearsal process, don’t.
 Create time.
-Getting ready for your engagement will have to temporarily bump something down on your priority list if you want to give the best speech you possibly can.
+Getting ready for your engagement will have to temporarily bump something down on your priority list if you want to give the best speech possible.
 At Phenomenal Speeches, we realize it can be tricky for time-starved leaders to figure out how to practice while dealing with day-to-day operations, so we’ve created a shortlist of tips below.
 We hope you’ll find them useful!

 1. Select how many times you need to practice.
 We would recommend no less than three but not more than six.
 Too little, and it won’t allow you to work through your content, delivery, and pacing; too much, and it may make the speech feel stale to you.
 If it doesn’t excite you, then it won’t excite your audience.